Know these essential knots and learn an invaluable survival skill you can use for life!

 But there's just one additional pass that makes it different from the overhand knot, it’s also bigger and a bit harder to untie.

 This is one kind of stopper knot and it is also useful when rock climbing and sailing.

 The purpose of this knot is to prevent ropes from running out from retaining devices.

 It's also easier to get this kind of knot undone as compared to the overhand knot.

 Those into crochet and knitting know the running knot since it's the starting point.
 It's an adjustable knot related to the slip, noose, and slipped overhand knot.

-It also tightens once you pull the rope and also undone easily by pulling on the working end.
+It also tightens once you pull the rope and is undone easily by pulling on the working end.
 You can also use it as a stopper knot.

 5. Granny Knot

-This is a type of knot you can use to shorten a rope temporarily.
+You can use This type of knot to temporarily shorten a rope.
 Do consider that this type of knot is unstable.
-If you place a little too heavy or too light load, it will fall apart.
+If you place a little too heavy or too light a load, it will fall apart.

 7. Square Knot